Background

 VFX Breakdown

-Brutalist structural pillars Fig 03 // Heavy concrete load-bearing pillar geometric calculation.
+LUCHEN Watson could simulation pre-viz Fig 03 // Heavy concrete load-bearing pillar geometric calculation.

 Structural glass and concrete angles Fig 04 // Angular interface intersection values.